Wednesday, 15 January 2014

 Mass is sung after Terce.
 The Gloria is sung and the second collect is of the Octave of St. John, the third collect of the Octave of the Holy Innocents.
 The Credo is sung.
 The preface is of the Nativity.

-Vespers are from the chapter of the following Octave Day of St. John, so the liturgical colour is white.
+Vespers are from the chapter of the following Octave Day of St. John and so the liturgical colour is white.
 The antiphons Lapidavernunt Stephanum etc are sung with psalms 109, 110, 111, 112 & 115.
 The chapter is Qui timet Deum etc., and the Office hymn Exultet caelum laudibus.
 After the collect of St. John commemorations are sung of the Octave Day of St. Stephen and the Octave of the Holy Innocents.